linuxboot/heads-wiki/Installing-and-Configuring/configuring-keys.md

 ![GPG Management menu]({{ site.baseurl }}/images/gpg_management.jpg)

-Insert your USB security dongle and USB drive into the device, then chose "Generate GPG keys manually on a USB security token".
+Insert your USB security dongle and USB drive into the device, then choose "Generate GPG keys manually on a USB security token[dongle]".

 When at the GPG prompt, go into "Admin" mode and generate a new key inside the USB security dongle: